Principles for Working with Foreign Authorities in Child Protection Cases

 - Explain applicable child protection laws in the context of the customs and laws of the family's home country;

 - Obtain official documents;

 - In some cases offer translation and interpretation services.

 Where appropriate, social workers will wish to consider contacting the relevant Embassy/High Commission/Consulate when a child with links to a foreign country becomes the subject of a child protection plan, has required immediate protection or has become the subject of care proceedings.

-In cases where the child has links with a foreign country which is neither an EU Member State or a contracting state to the 1996 Hague Convention (and therefore outside the remit of ICACU), the local authority may also wish to consider contacting the Embassy/High Commission/Consulate:
+In cases where the child has links with a foreign country which is not a contracting state to the 1996 Hague Convention (and therefore outside the remit of ICACU), the local authority may also wish to consider contacting the Embassy/High Commission/Consulate:

 - To request information about family members abroad; or